Rishi138/Omni-Drift-GPR-Localization/README.md

     corrected_error =  feedforward(GPR_output)

-k is tuned once per bot configuration to bridge the training environment to the match environment.
+the feedforward is tuned once per bot configuration and can be adjusted accordingly as time progresses, to bridge the training environment to the match environment.
 It absorbs the magnitude difference introduced by wheel size, RPM range, and the weight delta from training hardware.
 It does not alter the model's structure or its learned error shape —